Estimated reading time: 6 minutes

-A local fixture of the small hamlet, Jane Neal, has been found dead in the woods after being shot with an arrow.
+To give you a brief Still Life summary, a local fixture of the small hamlet, Jane Neal, has been found dead in the woods after being shot with an arrow.
 The locals, while shocked and absorbed in tragedy, don’t think of it as anything other than a hunting accident which could have happened to anyone.
 These, however, are the conclusions of minds far less observant than Inspector Gamache’s.

 Though his arrival in the village doesn’t exactly raise any suspicions at first, the little details start to mount one on top of the other, leading the inspector to believe there is something truly dark, sinister and rotten hiding beneath Three Pines’ idyllic veneer, and Jane fell victim to it.

 Most of us are great with change, as long as it was our idea.― Louise Penny, Still Life

 The people of Three Pines are generally secretive and tend to look out for each other, cutting Gamache’s work out for him.
 To find out who killed Jane in Still Life, him and his detectives are forced to roll up their sleeves and start digging through the carefully-hidden dirt, to hopefully bring the evil core of it all into the light.

 Murder mysteries and detective stories come in all shapes and flavours, with pretty much every book falling into a somewhat specific category.
 When it comes to Still Life, and in the Chief Inspector Gamache Mystery series as a whole, I think it’s important to understand what you will and won’t be getting from it.